twosixlabs/armory/docs/developers/overall-plan.md

-# the big honking primo feature
+# the big honking duo feature

-We developing larger-scale changes in the work-branch called `shenshaw26/primo`.
+We developing larger-scale changes in the work-branch called `shenshaw26/duo`.
 The goal is to migrate features into twosixlabs/armory as they are tested and GARD developers are updated.
 Keeping it is a separate branch which keeps closely _tracked to_ develop using frequent merges so that merges _into_ develop